tsotneforester/InfiniteJSTasks/README.md

 // → ["B", "C", "A"];

 function reverseArray(arr) {
-  // Write a function which will reverse sequence of array items
+  // Write a function which will reverse sequence of array items. reverse() is too simple, isn't it?
-  // single-line solution can be applied ))
 }
 ```